-- 1. MR and EMT use of epinephrine is limited to the treatment anaphylaxis and may be administered only by auto injector, unless approved by EMS System Medical Director and OEMS. - 2.
-EMT use of beta-agonists and nitroglycerine is limited to patients who currently are prescribed the medication.
-EMTs may administer these medications from EMS supplies.
-EMT use of beta-agonists may be through any inhaled method of medication administration. - 3.
+- 1. EMR and EMT use of epinephrine is limited to the treatment of anaphylaxis administered only by auto injector, unless approved by EMS System Medical Director and OEMS. - EMT use of beta-agonists and nitroglycerin is limited to patients who currently are prescribed the medication unless approved by the EMS System Medical Director and OEMS as part of the expanded scope. - 3.
 EMR/EMT administration of diphenhydramine is limited to the oral route. - 4.
 As a component of preparedness for domestic terrorism, EMS personnel, public safety officers, and other first responders recognized by the EMS system, may carry, self-administer, or administer to a patient atropine and/or pralidoxime, based on written protocols and medical direction.
 All personnel except for Paramedics must administer these medications by an auto injector. - 5.
 Administration of oxygen does not require medical direction. - 6.
-Administration of immunizations and TB skin tests are not limited to public health initiatives. - 7.
-Can only be used as an induction agent for RSI or for post intubation sedation. - 8.
-Can only be used for interfacility transport where infusion has already been started at transferring facility.
-EMS units cannot carry Propofol or CroFab.
+Administration of immunizations and TB skin tests are not limited to public health initiatives. - Ketamine use is restricted to programs approved by the OEMS State Medical Director.
+It can be used as an induction or post intubation sedation agent in approved DAI programs.
+Use outside of DAI programs must meet all the requirements outlined in Medical Policy 2 'Ketamine Program Requirements'. - 8.
+Propofol use is restricted to programs approved by the OEMS State Medical Director.
+EMS Systems and SCTP's must submit a policy and education plan to the OEMS prior to approval.
+EMS personnel cannot initiate Propofol; it can only be used for interfacility transport where infusion has already been started at transferring facility.
+EMS units cannot stock Propofol or CroFab.
 This medication must be provided by the transferring hospital. - 9.
-FR, EMR, and EMT administration of Naloxone is limited to the intra-nasal (IN), intra-muscular (IM), and auto-injector routes. - 10.
-First Responder agencies, to include law enforcement are allowed to administer Naloxone with the following requirements: - a.
-They must administer the Naloxone under the medical oversight of the County EMS Medical Director and be incorporated into the respective EMS System in which they are administering Naloxone. - b.
-They must receive appropriate training and continuing education as approved by the County EMS Medical Director. - c.
-The Naloxone must be administered as part of a protocol and procedure approved by the County EMS Medical Director, and the NC Office of EMS. - d.
-All administration of Naloxone must be reviewed by the EMS Peer Review/Quality Management Committee of the EMS System, which functions under the supervision of the local County EMS Medical Director. - 11.
+FR, EMR, and EMT administration of Naloxone is limited to the intra-nasal (IN), intramuscular (IM), and auto-injector routes. - 10.
+First Responders (FR) who administer Naloxone must do so under the medical oversight of the County EMS Medical Director, following protocols and procedures approved by the OEMS State Medical Director. - 11.
 For an EMS System to use Tranexamic Acid (TXA), they must submit for approval by the OEMS State Medical Director a signed letter from any Trauma Centers that would be the recipient of the patient that the destination Trauma Center agrees with its use and will give the 2nd required dose of Tranexamic Acid (TXA). - 12.
-All Paramedic systems must carry some form of anti-arrhythmic agent.
-This must either be amiodarone, lidocaine, or procainamide. - 13.
+All Paramedic systems must carry some form of anti-arrhythmic agent. - 13.
 Paramedic systems must carry either a calcium channel blocker or beta-blocker. - 14.
 All Paramedic systems must carry some form of injectable benzodiazepine. - 15.
-EMT-Intermediate/AEMT systems must carry either acetaminophen or a non-steroidal antiinflammatory. - 16.
+AEMT systems must carry either acetaminophen or a non-steroidal anti-inflammatory. - 16.
 All Paramedic systems must carry an approved vasopressor.
-This must either be dobutamine, dopamine, epinephrine, norepinephrine, phenylephrine, or vasopressin.
+This must either be dobutamine, dopamine, epinephrine, norepinephrine, phenylephrine, or vasopressin. - 17.
+Paralytic agent use is restricted to Drug Assisted Intubation (DAI) programs approved by the OEMS State Medical Director.
+They require the submission of; signed NCCEP DAI policy by local medical director, unaltered NCCEP DAI protocols, training documentation, and process for peer review of cases.
+All DAI must have an EMS Airway Evaluation form completed and signed by local medical director in accordance with the NCCEP DAI policy.
+Systems utilizing must submit monthly airway forms and cases to the OEMS for review. - 18.
+AEMT administration of Lidocaine is allowed for analgesic use only.

-NCMB Approved EMS Skills

-North Carolina Medical Board Approved Skills for Credentialed EMS Personnel
+NCMB Approved EMS Skills Approved Skills for EMS Personnel